 - Complete and submit the online AAW Questionnaire.
-You will be contacted by the AAW Coordinator within a week to schedule an interview & Basic Skills and Temperament Assessment for you and your pet.
+You will be contacted by the AAW Coordinator, Mandy, within a week to schedule an interview & Basic Skills and Temperament Assessment for you and your pet.

 - Attend the interview and Basic Skills/Temperament Assessment with your pet.
 You will receive the AAW Volunteer Manual and Quiz when your pet successfully completes the assessment.

 - Read the AAW Volunteer Manual and take the quiz.
 Once you have completed the quiz, you will be scheduled to attend a shadow visit.

 - Shadow the AAW Coordinator or seasoned volunteer team on a visit to a facility (this cane be done more than once.)
 You can then schedule your Visit Simulation Assessment when you are ready.

 - After successfully passing the VS Assessment, you will be asked to pay the $30 enrollment fee to cover the Paws for People t-shirt, bandana, and badge.
 At this time, you should also contact your veterinarian so they can complete your Health Certificate.
 If you do not have a primary veterinarian, the Butte Humane Society Clinic does offer wellness exams.